HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - `connect`: This tag defines a connection to an external data source, such as packets from MQTT or a local data bus (such as the data bus dBus commonly used in Linux desktop systems).
 - `disconnect`: This tag closes a previously established connection to an external data source.

-- The `connect` tag is used to connect to a specified external data source and bind a variable name.
+- `connect` tag is used to connect to a specified external data source and bind a variable name.
-- The `send` tag is used to send a message on the specified persistent connection.
+- `send` tag is used to send a message on the specified persistent connection.
-- The `disconnect` tag is used to explicitly close a previously established connection to an external data source.
+- `disconnect` tag is used to explicitly close a previously established connection to an external data source.

-- `at`: In the `connect` action element, it is used to define the external data source that the action depends on, and its attribute value is usually a URL, such as `tcp://foo.com:2345`, `unix:/ //var/run/hibus.sock`.
+- `at`: In `connect` action element, it is used to define the external data source that the action depends on, and its attribute value is usually a URL, such as `tcp://foo.com:2345`, `unix:/ //var/run/hibus.sock`.
-- `for`: In the `connect` tag, it is used to define the protocol or purpose.
+- `for`: In `connect` tag, it is used to define the protocol or purpose.
-- `with`: Define the parameters when sending the request or message in the `send` element.
+- `with`: Define the parameters when sending the request or message in `send` element.

-The `request` tag makes a synchronous or asynchronous request on an external data source.
+`request` tag makes a synchronous or asynchronous request on an external data source.

-When getting data from an external data source, we use the `at` attribute to specify the URL, the `with` attribute to specify the request parameters, and the `via` attribute to specify the request method (such as `GET`, `POST`, `DELETE`, etc.) :
+When getting data from an external data source, we use `at` attribute to specify the URL, `with` attribute to specify the request parameters, and `via` attribute to specify the request method (such as `GET`, `POST`, `DELETE`, etc.) :

 ```hvml
      <request at="http://foo.bar.com/foo" with="$params" via="POST" as="foo" async>